Pharyngitis and Tonsillitis in Children

 - Serious infections in the throat area

-- Loss of fluid or dehydration in the body from trouble eating and drinking
+from trouble eating and drinking

 - Breathing problems from very large tonsils with tonsillitis